SymbiFlow/symbiflow-common-config/implementation_guide.md

 ### Important Notes

-If one of these files already exists in the target repository, the script will make a copy of the original file before overwriting.
+If one of these files already exists in the target repository, the script makes a copy of the original file before overwriting.

-Most of the files we add will be compatible with all currently active SymbiFlow repositories, so overwriting would not break functionality anyways.
+Most of the files added by common-config are compatible with all currently active SymbiFlow repositories, so overwriting would not break functionality anyways.

-Files will be placed in a way that matches their directory structure in the original symbiflow-common-config repo.
+Files are placed in a way that matches their directory structure in the original symbiflow-common-config repo.
 Ex: If a `conf.py` file location is as follows `symbiflow-common-config/docs/conf.py` , it will be moved to `target-repo/docs/conf.py` .

-This would allow new files to be added easily with no change to the scripts required.
+This allows new files to be added easily with no change to the scripts required.

-This script could be used on a single repository for testing, or organization-wide when we are ready to roll out a new feature.
+This script could be used on a single repository for testing, or organization-wide when ready to roll out a new feature.

-A similar script would be used to update common-config files in repositories but using `git subtree pull` instead of `git subtree add`
+A similar script is used to update common-config files in repositories but using `git subtree pull` instead of `git subtree add`

 ## Further development and updates to symbiflow-common-config

 Any changes to common-config files that are not project-specific should be submitted via pull request to the original symbiflow-common-config repository.

-If these changes are reviewed and accepted, other repositories that have already merged symbiflow-common-config as a subtree will be able to pull in new changes by running a `update_common_config.sh` shell wrapper from inside the parent repository.
+If these changes are reviewed and accepted, other repositories that have already merged symbiflow-common-config as a subtree will pull in new changes by running a `update_common_config.sh` shell wrapper from inside the parent repository.

-It would be possible to update all SymbiFlow repositories at once with the new common-config features, but as some repositories might require extra effort and manual intervention to conform to the standards imposed by common-config, we believe it would be best to pull in updates to the common-config subtrees on a per-repository basis.
+It would be possible to update all SymbiFlow repositories at once with the new common-config features, but as some repositories might require extra effort and manual intervention to conform to the standards imposed by common-config, it would be best to pull in updates to the common-config subtrees on a per-repository basis.

 ## How would this impact developers

 There is no need for users of SymbiFlow repositories to run any additional commands to take advantage of common-config’s features.
 `git clone` will work as normal, and when a user runs the script to update common-config files, everyone else will be able to run `git pull` to get the new updates, as usual.

 ## Issues